umahmood/doxiego/README.md

 # Testing

-- The codebase has been tested with a single Doxie Go Wi-Fi scanner.
-The API could be used to communicate with multiple Doxie Go Wi-Fi scanners.
+- The code base has been tested with a single Doxie Go Wi-Fi scanner, in both AP and Client network modes.

 # License